 We’re happy to announce that after an extensive review on our systems, Deloitte found that we abide by our strict No Logs policy.
 You can read the full report in your CyberGhost VPN account.

 We Expanded Our Dedicated IP Locations

 We know sometimes you need a static IP that only you can access.
-With our innovative token-based dedicated IP system, we ensure you get superior anonymity.
+With our innovative token-based dedicated IP system, we ensure you get superior privacy.
 Not even we know what dedicated IP is assigned to you, so we can’t ever trace your activity back to your account.
 What you do online is your business only.

 That said, we’re aware not everyone needs an online experience based in the US.
 This is why we’ve expanded our locations, and now offer IPs in:

 - Germany: Frankfurt

 - Singapore: Singapore

 - US: New York, Washington, Los Angeles, Chicago, Miami, Las Vegas

 We’re Building a Faster Network with 10Gbps Support